Appendix

 and Q

 is false and prove the other.
-Perhaps the easiest way to do that in standard Lean is to use proof by cases.
+One way to do that in standard Lean is to use proof by cases.
 For example, to assume P

 is false and prove Q